|

 remembered as the developer of the Wurlitzer organ.
 He was born

-on 9th February 1859 in the village of Hooton Grange, on the
+on 9th February 1859 in the village of Hooton Grange, on the Wirral

-of Patents, that in 1894 for the Diaphone, followed in 1897
+that in 1894 for the Diaphone, followed in 1897 by a patent for

-by a patent for a foghorn for use in lighthouses, which is still
+a foghorn for use in lighthouses, which is still in use to the

-in use to the present day.
-By 1893 he had founded the Hope-Jones
+present day.
+By 1893 he had founded the Hope-Jones Electric Organ

-Electric Organ Company Limited.
-In the 1890s he perfected the
+In the 1890s he perfected the electric action for pipe organs

-electric action for pipe organs and was working with Henry
+and was working with Henry Royce,

-for Hope-Jones.
-Hope-Jones also worked with Eustace Ingram during
+Hope-Jones also worked with Eustace Ingram during 1901 to 1902,

-1901 to 1902, trading as Ingram, Hope-Jones & Company.
+trading as Ingram, Hope-Jones & Company.

 In 1903, on hearing of his revolutionary methods of organ building,

-several American companies grew interested in his work, and
+several American companies grew interested in his work, and Hope-Jones

-Hope-Jones and his wife moved to live and work in the USA.
-Eventually,
+and his wife moved to live and work in the USA.
+Eventually, Hope-Jones

-like an orchestra as possible, but to be played by a single
+as possible, but to be played by a single person; a sort of early

-carry out company orders, (though this is disputed by contemporary
+to carry out company orders, (though this is disputed by contemporary

 family members - see the footnote below).
 The company account